khardikk/project-applications/README.md

 ## Submission Process:

 Once your code repository is complete, add the repository link as your real name in the **Applications List** section after Sunny and create a Pull Request.
+Last date of the application is **_22 December 2023_**

 ## Applicant List